telerik/ajax-docs/api/client/Telerik.Web.UI.RadMenuItem.md

 ### get_isOpen

-Returns whether the item is opened
+Returns a boolean indicating whether the item is opened or not

 #### Parameters

 #### Returns

-`None`
+`Boolean`

 ### get_isSeparator